Interactive Components

 • $control is the current component

-• $flashes list of messages sent by method flashMessage()
+• $flashes is an array of messages sent by the flashMessage() function

 Signal

-We already know that navigation in the Nette application consists of linking or redirecting to pairs Presenter:action.
+We already know that navigation in a Nette application consists of linking or redirecting to Presenter:action pairs.
 But what if we just want to perform an action on the current page?
-For example, change the sorting order of the column in the table; delete item; switch light/dark mode; submit the form; vote in the poll; etc.
+For example, change the sorting of columns in a table; delete an item; switch light/dark mode; submit a form; vote in a poll; etc.

 This type of request is called a signal.
-And like actions invoke methods action<Action>() or render<Action>(), signals call methods handle<Signal>().
-While the concept of action (or view) relates only to presenters, signals apply to all components.
-And therefore also to presenters, because UI\Presenter is a descendant of UI\Control.
+And just as actions invoke action<Action>() or render<Action>() methods, signals call handle<Signal>() methods.
+While the concept of action (or view) relates purely to presenters, signals concern all components.
+And thus also presenters, because UI\Presenter is a descendant of UI\Control.

 public function handleClick(int $x, int $y): void